valhalla/valhalla-docs/lrm-valhalla-walkthrough.md

 1. Go to https://mapzen.com/developers.
 2. Sign in with your GitHub account.
 If you have not done this before, you need to agree to the terms first.
 3. Create a new key for Valhalla, and optionally, give it a name so you can remember the purpose of the project.
-4. Keep this web page open so you can copy the key into the code later.
+4. Keep the web page open so you can copy the key into the code later.

 ## Download and install the dependencies

-The map uses the basic Leaflet framework, which is a JavaScript library to make web and mobile maps and includes controls from zooming, displaying attributions on a map, and drawing symbols.
-Leaflet is extensible, so developers have built many additional tools to enhance its functionality, including the Leaflet Routing Machine, which adds routing to a Leaflet map.
+The map uses the Leaflet framework, which is a JavaScript library to make web and mobile maps---including controls from zooming, displaying attributions on a map, and drawing symbols.
+Leaflet is extensible, and developers have built many additional tools to enhance its functionality, including the Leaflet Routing Machine (LRM), which adds routing to a Leaflet map.
 The LRM-Valhalla plug-in further extends the routing functionality to use the Valhalla routing engine.

 To set up your development environment, you need to install Leaflet, the Leaflet Routing Machine, and LRM-Valhalla.
 There are several ways you can obtain these files, including through a package manager, such as [npm](https://www.npmjs.com/).
 If you want to use other methods, see the documentation for those products.